 Earnings per share

 Earnings per share (EPS) is most commonly the company's actual net earnings minus its preferred dividends and then divided by its weighted average number of shares outstanding.
-EPS can be reported in many different ways, some using historical results and others using analysts’ estimates for future performance.
+EPS can be reported in many different ways, some using historical results and others using analysts' estimates for future performance.
 EPS can also be reported for quarterly or annual periods.
-Historical EPS variations are derived from either the latest annual reported amount or from the sum of the past four quarters regardless of year.
-This latter form of EPS may be referred to as trailing twelve month, or TTM.
+Historical EPS variations are derived from either the latest annual reported amount or from the sum of the past 4 quarters regardless of year.
+This latter form of EPS may be referred to as trailing 12-month, or TTM.
 Forward-looking EPS estimates may be derived from actual projections of the factors in individual companies' financial reports, sometimes called bottom-up analysis.
 A forward-looking EPS may also be derived from applying macro projections about the market environment to a company's past performance, which can be called top-down analysis.

 Book value per share